ojo-codes/mark-react-basics-proj--using-map/README.md

 - Run a script with `yarn`
 - Write tests in JavaScript with Jest

-## Exercise -1: Preparing to run JavaScript and install project dependencies
+## Exercise -1: Preparing to run JavaScript projects on your machine

+> 🎯 **Success criterion:** you can verify that you have `nvm` and `yarn` installed, and you can open up a JavaScript console in the terminal with `node`

 ### Installing `node` via `nvm`